 With the unit open, lift the shielding layer from the PCB (no need to fully disconnect it), and remove the connections between the top and base.
 For the grey and blue ribbon connectors there is a black terminal block that can be pulled up to release.
 The white and red connectors can be pulled straight up.
 If something feels very stuck, double check what you’re doing before proceeding.

-Disconnect the connection points between top from base
+Disconnect the ribbon cables between from base circuit board

 With the unit top and base seperated, set the top aside somewhere safe, and we will work through servicing the base parts.
 First take some time to familiarise yourself with what you’ve got in front of you and look for any damage, fluff, signs of past water spills etc. Then before continuing, fit the shield back over the PCB.
 Have you spotted the fuse yet?
 It is not the most convenient place, hidden away under the cassette mechanism.

 mt4x fuse is located under the cassette mechanism

 With a small brush and tweezers remove any dust and fluff from the cassette mechanism, taking care not to touch the heads at this stage.
 Once you’ve done this, remove the three remaining screws holding the mechanism in place.

 Remove the three corner screws from the cassette machanism

 Gently flip the mechanism over to the right, resting it upon the shielding.

 From here we have access to the fuse.
 If it needs replacing, do so now.
 What a pain to replace a fuse huh!